 - Anchor Text: This is the text your link is attached to.
 The more accurate this is to the topic of the article, the better.

 If a link has all these factors in high levels, it’s going to strongly influence your page.

 Wrapping It Up

 Link building is getting links from an external website to point at your website.

 Each link is an “endorsement” in the eyes of a search engine that your content is:

 A good link is relevant, comes from a well known site and is connected to accurate anchor text.
 A bad link is the opposite.

-Next up I’m going to show you how to get started with competitor backlink analysis which is a great way to start building links and learning by the power of observation.
+Next up I’m going to show you how to get started with backlink analysis which is a great way to start building links and learning by the power of observation.